vfarcic/devops26/manuscript/06-env.md

 The fact that we just added a target that we can execute when we want to run our validations will do us no good if we do not have any tests.

-I will save you from writing the code, even though it's only around twenty lines, by downloading it from a Gists.
+I will save you from writing the code, even though it's only around twenty lines, by downloading it from a Gist.

 ```bash
 curl -sSLo integration_test.go \